Graduate Destination Survey

 We want to understand what our graduates are doing after their studies.
 This information will be used to help future students better understand where their study can take them.

-4. What are you going to do with the information I have given in the survey?
+4. What are you going to do with the information I have provided in the survey?

 We are going to analyse the data to better understand what our graduates do when they leave the University.
-This will help future students choose the best programme to achieve what they want to achieve, by giving them information on what they can expect after they graduate.
+This will help future students choose the best programme to help achieve their goals, by giving them information on what they can expect after they graduate.

-5. I started my survey, but I forgot about it and I closed the window by accident, what do I do now?
+5. I started my survey, but I closed the window by accident, what do I do now?

 If you go to your email and click on your link again, the survey will open at the point where you left it.
 You can finalise the survey after this.